Carl-in-Vermont/spartans-unfiltered/README.md

 Tap Add to Home screen or Install app (wording varies) Confirm

-It’ll appear as an app icon and can run offline after the first use
+It will appear as an app icon and can run offline after the first use

 OR